Gorenstein cohomological dimension and stable categories for groups: Gorenstein cohomological dimension under changes of groups

-We can give a homological characterization for finite groups as follows, which strengthens and extends \cite[Proposition 2.19]{ABS09}, the main theorem of \cite{DT08}, as well as \cite[Corollary 2.3]{ET18}.

-Let $A$ be a ring.
-The supremum of the projective lengths (dimensions) of injective $A$-modules $\mathrm{spli}(A)$, and the supremum of the injective lengths (dimensions) of projective $A$-modules $\mathrm{silp}(A)$, are two invariants introduced by Gedrich and Gruenberg \cite{GG87} in connection with the existence of complete cohomological functors in the category of $A$-modules.
+We can give a homological characterization for finite groups as follows, which generalizes \cite[Proposition 2.19]{ABS09}, the main theorem of \cite{DT08}, and \cite[Corollary 2.3]{ET18}.
+For a ring $A$, $\mathrm{spli}(A)$ denotes the supremum of the projective lengths (dimensions) of injective $A$-modules, and $\mathrm{silp}(A)$ denotes the supremum of the injective lengths (dimensions) of projective $A$-modules; these two invariants were introduced by Gedrich and Gruenberg \cite{GG87} in connection with the existence of complete cohomological functors in the category of $A$-modules.
 The finitistic dimension of $A$, denoted by $\mathrm{fin.dim}(A)$, is defined as the supremum of the projective dimensions of those modules that have finite projective dimension.